 Get ready for a show like no other.
 It’s an irreverent, roller-coaster ride with the Bard that will leave you breathless with laughter as three incredibly talented actors take on all 37 of his plays in just 97 minutes…with a good amount of creative editing.
-Part improv-run-amok, part audience participation, all delightfully absurd, this merry mashup for the whole family leaves no funny bone untickled and features a comic troupe lead by one of Ohio’s finest Shakespearian actors, Human Race Resident Artist Bruce Cromer.
+Part improv-run-amok, part audience participation, all delightfully absurd, this show leaves no funny bone untickled and features a comic troupe lead by one of Ohio’s finest Shakespearian actors, Human Race Resident Artist Bruce Cromer.

 “If you like Shakespeare, you’ll like this show.
 If you hate Shakespeare, you’ll love this show!”

 Audio Described / Sign Interpreted performance (available with two weeks notice)

 Inside Track pre-show discussion, begins in the Loft lobby at 7:15 pm

 Lite Fare food and drink available for sale in the Loft lobby starting at 5:30 pm

 Opening Night with post-show cast party in the Loft lobby

 Sawbuck Sunday, all available seats just $10 at the door starting 2 hours prior to performance